 Protecting and unprotecting sheets is a common action for an Excel user.
-There is nothing worse than when somebody, who doesn’t know what they’re doing, over types essential formulas and cell values.
-It’s even worse when that person happens to be ourselves; all it takes is one accidental keypress, and suddenly the entire worksheet is filled with errors.
+There is nothing worse than when somebody, who doesn’t know what they’re doing, overtypes essential formulas and cell values.
+It’s even worse when that person happens to be us; all it takes is one accidental keypress, and suddenly the entire worksheet is filled with errors.
 In this post, we explore using VBA to protect and unprotect sheets.

-Protection is not foolproof but prevents the accidental alteration by an unknowing user.
+Protection is not foolproof but prevents accidental alteration by an unknowing user.

 The VBA Code Snippets below show how to do most activities related to protecting and unprotecting sheets.